i2000s/en/_posts/2017-05-24-using-git-to-collaborate-with-people-who-dont-use-git.md

 ---
 layout: post
 title: Using Git to collaborate with people who don't use git
-tags: git paper-writing
+tags: git paper-writing collaboration automation
-categories: community
+categories: work-efficiency
 ---
 ***Work In Progress!
 This post is part of the [2017 CQuIC computing summer workshop tutorial materials](https://cquic.github.io/summer17-computing-workshop/).***